yale-mgt-858-spring-2024/.github/profile/README.md

 grading scale on top of the SOM curve.
 There's not a 1-to-1 correspondence.
 Your letter grade will be based on your sum grade and your sum grade will be determined _roughly_ as follows (I reserve the right to make changes.
-The most common change I make is dropping assignments.)
+The most common change I make is dropping assignments or quizzes.)

 | Component       | Percentage            |